Rachel Hand - Executive Director

 Rachel Hand joined Family Promise North Shore Boston as the Executive Director in January of 2019.
 She spent the previous decade working in the field of homeless services.
 Her prior jobs include on-the-ground direct service with individuals experiencing homelessness, intake coordination and case management for recently housed individuals, and working to assess and place individuals and families into permanent supportive housing for the City of Cambridge.

-Currently, she lives in Beverly, MA, with her husband and two cats.
+Currently, she lives in Beverly, MA, with her husband, her new son, and two cats.
 She is grateful to be working in the North Shore community alongside her neighbors as they fight together to advocate for affordable housing and better wages while ultimately trying to end homelessness.

 Katie Day - Assistant Director

 Katie Day is the Assistant Director at Family Promise North Shore Boston.
 She came to Family Promise North Shore Boston in January 2020 with twelve years of professional experience at the intersection of nonprofit organizations and faith communities.
 Katie was drawn to FPNSB because of the organization’s commitment to embracing the dignity and strength of all families in its efforts to end homelessness, and brings a commitment to equipping people of faith and good will to engage in this important relational-centered, transformative work through a justice-centered lens.